Laser-dressed partial density of states: Introduction

 One of the main theoretical tools to analyze properties of laser-dressed electronic systems is the laser-dressed density of states (DOS) \cite{oka2009photovoltaic,zhou2011optical}.
 The laser-dressed DOS describes the changes of electronic population due to the interaction with light.
 Analysis of its changes depending on the properties of a driving pulse offers a way to tune optical, topological and transport properties of laser-driven materials \cite{PhysRevLett.76.4576,enders2004electronic,lima2008effect,lima2009terahertz,oka2009photovoltaic,zhou2011optical,suarez2012radiation,calvo2012laser,PhysRevB.91.045439,PhysRevB.102.220301,PhysRevResearch.2.023274,Park2022,PhysRevB.108.235429,LIU2024415798,Zhan2024}.
 In a field-free case, a partial density of states (PDOS) is an extension of DOS, which provides its orbital decomposition.
 A PDOS is a valuable computational tool of characterizing the electronic structure of materials in a ground state that reveals the contribution of specific orbitals to the bond formation.
+For a nonequilibrium state, similar information is especially relevant in view of recent experiments that demonstrate optical control of structural dynamics and ultrafast, optically induced bond formation or breaking \cite{Jiang2024,Hutchison2023,doi:10.1126/sciadv.aar3867,Frigge2017,Kolobov2011,Horstmann2020}.
 Here, we introduce a laser-dressed PDOS that describes laser-induced changes in the electronic population in a site- and orbital-resolved manner.

 Analyzing a laser-dressed DOS, it is common to focus only on its time-averaged part.
 Here, we also go beyond this standard approach and analyze both the time-averaged and the time-dependent part of the laser-dressed PDOS.
 We show that the time-dependent part of the PDOS reveals the contribution of specific orbitals to the time-dependent changes in the electron density.
 This information provides a structure of instantaneous bonds formed during the interaction with light.
 On the one hand, it provides new details about microscopic optically-induced dynamics, and, on the other hand, it can be useful for the interpretation of subcycle-resolved measurements.
 We illustrate our approach with the calculations of the PDOS of a laser-dressed wurtzite ZnO crystal.